Azure/azure-sdk-for-net/sdk/eventhub/Microsoft.Azure.EventHubs/README.md

 Once you have completed the above, you can run `dotnet test` from the `/sdk/eventhub/Microsoft.Azure.EventHubs/tests` directory.

+## Development history

+For additional insight and context, the development, release, and issue history for the Azure Event Hubs client library will continue to be available in read-only form, located in the stand-alone [Azure Event Hubs .NET repository](https://github.com/Azure/azure-event-hubs-dotnet).

 ## Versioning information

 The Azure Event Hubs client library uses [the semantic versioning scheme.](http://semver.org/)